bcorfman/demo-fastapi/README.md

 # demo-fastapi
-A FastAPI microservice to query a high score list.
+A FastAPI ASGI microservice to query a high score list.

 Backend is a NoSQL database deployed on Deta Space.